Topics Covered in this Blog:

 Prolonged sitting or standing: If you have a job that requires long periods of standing or sitting, you are at higher risk for developing chronic venous insufficiency symptoms.

 Excess weight: Being obese or overweight places additional strain on your veins and can cause damage, leading to venous insufficiency.
+For example, if your BMI is 25.0 to more than 30, it falls within the overweight range.
+If your BMI is 30.0 or higher, it falls within the obesity range.

 Inactivity: A sedentary life can affect blood circulation, contribute to weight gain, and lead to chronic venous insufficiency.